 After a night in the hotel in Seattle , we all got up Thursday morning to head to San Diego.
 We spent the night at the Days in literally at the end of a runway, but Maggie was excited to see the planes take off and land (very up close and personal).
 We went to pick up Uncle Matt at 6:30 am so he could take us to the airport, after we found out that the shuttle the hotel advertised needed to be booked 24 hours in advance, and would cost as much as a taxi.

+Maggie was very excited to ride in an airplane, and we thought it would be best to let her stretch her legs a bit before being stuck in an airplane all morning.
 She was very excited to see the Airplane we were going on. she wanted to fly in the BIIIGGG blue 747 that was at the next gate, but we didn't have tickets to Paris, so we took this one instead.

 When we got in the plane we were very happy we took this one.
 Mood lighting, MP3 selection, TV, Music videos, all available on a personal touch screen in front of every seat.
 Maggie was so excited to be able to listen to the Wiggles on her trip.